Steven J. Davis

 Contribution of Elections and Political Governance to U.S. Stock Market Volatility, Monthly from 1985 to 2023

-Reproduced from Figure B.5 in “Policy News and Stock Market Volatility” by Baker, Bloom, Davis and Kost, July 2024.
+Reproduced from Figure B.5 in “Policy News and Stock Market Volatility” by Baker, Bloom, Davis and Kost, October 2024.
 We construct this series as the product of our overall Newspaper-Based Equity Market Volatility (EMV) tracker and the share of EMV articles that contain one or more terms about Elections and Political Governance

 Steven J. Davis is the Thomas W. and Susan B. Ford Senior Fellow and the Director of Research at the Hoover Institution and Senior Fellow at the Stanford Institute for Economic Policy Research (SIEPR).
 He was on the faculty at the University of Chicago Booth School of Business for more than 35 years, including service as deputy dean of the faculty.